michelegiorgi/formality/readme.txt

 = Translations =

-Formality is now available in 3 languages.
-You can now choose between English, Italian and Indonesian (Thanks to [Kharis Sulistiyono](https://profiles.wordpress.org/kharisblank/)).
+Formality is now available in 5 languages.
+You can now choose between English, Italian, Indonesian, Czech and Swedish (Thanks to WordPress Community).
 You can help translating Formality to your language on [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/formality)

 == Installation ==